-Net cash used in operating activities during the three months ended March 31, 2015 and 2014 was approximately \$8.2 million, and \$1.1 million, respectively, and was primarily due to net loss for each respective period adjusted for stock-based compensation, depreciation expense and movements in working capital.
+Net cash used in operating activities during the nine months ended September 30, 2015 was approximately \$50.2 million.
+Net cash provided by operating activities during the nine months ended September 30, 2014 was approximately \$17.2 million.
+The change was primarily due a decrease of \$47.1 million in deferred revenue due to the Termination Agreement with AstraZeneca, net loss for each respective period adjusted for stock-based compensation, depreciation expense and other changes in working capital.